bouwe77/conzo/README.md

 Conzo is a library for creating user friendly .NET console applications.

 When you implement a console application with Conzo you basically create a state machine, where the states are the "screens" that are displayed.
-The user moves from one screen to another by pressing keyboard keys.
-The definition of which screen to show when a specific button is pressed is called a *Command*.
+Pressing a keyboard key is the trigger to move from one screen (state) to the other.
+You define per screen which button(s) you can press to go to (show) other screens.
+These definitions are called *Commands*.

 Conzo is suitable for creating "menu driven" (i.e. multiple choice) applications.
 Ofcourse, when implementing commands, besides that a screen is shown, you could also implement custom code, for example business logic and/or database queries etc.